grafana/grafana-operator/documentation/dashboards.md

 ## Dashboard error handling

-If the dashboard contains invalid JSON a message with the parser error will be added to the status field of the dashboard resource.
+If the dashboard contains invalid JSON a message with the parser error will be added to the grafanaResp field of the dashboard resource.

 ## Plugins